-1. Subcontracted - Polarized Light Microscope and dispersion staining method & Envirolab # 271403

-6. All services undertaken by EAL are covered by the EAL Laboratory Services Terms and Conditions.
+- 1. Subcontracted Polarized Light Microscope and dispersion staining method & Envirolab # 271403 - 2.
+Analysis conducted between sample arrival date and reporting date. - 3.
+NATA accreditation does not cover the performance of this service. - 4. ..
+Denotes not requested. - 5.
+This report is not to be reproduced except in full. - 6.
+All services undertaken by EAL are covered by the EAL Laboratory Services Terms and Conditions.

-These Terms and Conditions are available on the EAL website: SCU.edu.au/eal/t&cs, or on request.

-8. Subcontracting results from SGS Australia SE 220464
+These Terms and Conditions are available on the EAL website: SCU.edu.au/eal/t&cs, or on request. - 7.
+Results relate only to the samples tested. - 8.
+Subcontracting results from SGS Australia SE 220464 - 9.
+This report was issued on 16/06/2021.